bgd-labs/aave-proposals-v3/src/20240122_AaveV3Optimism_GauntletRecommendationForMAIMIMATICDeprecationPhase2/GauntletRecommendationForMAIMIMATICDeprecationPhase2.md

 ## Disclaimer

-Gauntlet reserves the right to not move forward with any parameter changes recommended in Snapshot polls, if market conditions change meaningfully.
+Gauntlet has not been compensated by any third party for publishing this ARFC.

 ## Copyright